 Duke Law is defined by the diversity of our member's experiences, the collective accomplishments of our students and the unmistakable culture of collegiality.
 APALSA truly embodies these values and is committed to creating an open and welcoming environment, not just among ourselves, but with the entire Duke Law family.
 We encourage a culture of mentorship, sharing and collaboration, while maintaining our individual uniqueness.
 APALSA strives to provide our members an unwavering source of support.

 Academically, we offer formal guidance through our Mentorship Program, co-sponsorships of events like "Tips, Tricks & Other Strategies for Effective Casenote Writing," and through access to our comprehensive Outline Bank.

 Recognizing that time to unwind is a vital ingredient to any successful academic career, APALSA also seeks to cultivate a fun school environment and a sense of community by organizing a large assortment of social gatherings.
-Our yearly launch BBQ, the Lunar New Year Dinner, and our Year-End Picnic are just a few of our events that bring together three generations of Dukies in celebration.
+Our yearly launch Kickoff Event, the Annual Legacy Gala, and our Year-End 3L Sendoff Dinner are just a few of our events that bring together three generations of Dukies in celebration.

 With each year's experiences as guides, APALSA continues to work tirelessly to make an impact at Duke and in our local communities.
 We hope you will join us in our mission expand opportunities, strengthen ties, and to build a collective identity we can all be proud of.